NLeSC/octopus-job-ws/README.md

 # Usage

-Web service api documetation can be found at http://docs.osmium.apiary.io or as un-rendered format at [apiary.apib](apiary.apib).
+Web service api documentation can be found at http://docs.osmium.apiary.io or as un-rendered format at [apiary.apib](apiary.apib).

 # Development